RCA 1802: Programming languages

 The first high-level language available for the 1802 was Forth, provided by Forth, Inc. and it was known as MicroFORTH, in 1976 (see Forth Inc's archive).
-Other available programming languages, both interpreters and compilers, are CHIP-8 (It was also invented by Joseph Weisbecker) (and variants), 8th (a version of Forth created by Lee Hart), Tom Pittman's Tiny BASIC, C, various Assemblers and cross-assemblers, and others.
+Other available programming languages, both interpreters and compilers, are CHIP-8 (also invented by Joseph Weisbecker) (and variants), 8th (a version of Forth created by Lee Hart), Tom Pittman's Tiny BASIC, C, various Assemblers and cross-assemblers, and others.
 Other specialty languages were used by federal agencies such as NASA and its installations, including Johnson Space Center, AMES, Goddard, Langley, Marshall, and Jet Propulsion Laboratory (JPL), which included the HAL/S cross-compiler, STOIC, a Forth-like language, and others.

 Interpreter for Process Structures (IPS), a programming language and development environment, was specifically written and used for real-time control of AMSAT satellites.

 Emulators and simulators

 The 1802 chip and computers using the microprocessor have been emulated and simulated in hardware and/or software by hobbyists.
 There are three designs in VHDL for an FPGA.
 A bus-accurate, full speed COSMAC Elf clone was created without a CDP1802 microprocessor chip or CDP1861 video chip using PIC microcontrollers.
 An online simulator of the COSMAC Elf (enhanced) written in JavaScript runs in the user's browser with no need to download.